Most Beautiful Parks In Tokyo (w/ Google Maps & Directions)

 How to Go to Jingu Gaien Ginkgo Avenue

-There are two train stations near the entrance of the Jingu Gaien Ginkgo Avenue:
+Two train stations provide easy access to the entrance of Jingu Gaien Ginkgo Avenue.

-Rikugien Gardens – Tokyo’s Garden With a Big Weeping Cherry Tree
+5. Rikugien Gardens – Tokyo’s Garden with a Big Weeping Cherry Tree

-Rikugien Gardens is a typical daimyo garden constructed during the Edo Period, with a large central pond and manmade hills.
-It is now specified as a special place of scenic beauty, with forests, open lawns, and interconnected scenic trails.
+Rikugien Gardens is a garden typical of the daimyo style, constructed during the Edo Period.
+It features a large central pond and manmade hills.
+Today, it is recognized as a special place of scenic beauty.
+The garden comprises forests and open lawns, all connected by scenic trails.

 What to Expect in Rikugien Gardens

-At the north of the islet, you can find the Fujishirotoge Viewpoint and Tsutsujijaya teahouse.
-It is the part of the garden best for sightseeing fall foliage.
+To the north of the islet, you’ll find the Fujishirotoge Viewpoint and the Tsutsujijaya teahouse.
+This area of the garden offers the best views of the fall foliage.

 How to Go to Rikugien Gardens

-Inokashira Park – A Park With Boat and Zoo in Tokyo
+6. Inokashira Park – A Park with Boat and Zoo in Tokyo

 What to Expect in Inokashira Park

-At the northern portion of Inokashira Park, we will see the narrowest part of the Inokashira pond.
-It is also where tons of cherry trees bloom beautifully around the pond during the spring.
+In the northern section of Inokashira Park, you’ll find the narrowest part of the Inokashira pond.
+This area is particularly beautiful in the spring when the cherry trees around the pond burst into bloom.

-The zoo has different facilities, like playgrounds, Japanese gardens, coffee shops, animal habitatswildlife encounter fields, an exhibition hall, and even an amusement park!
+A short 300-meter walk westward, across the Gotenyama pedestrian bridge, will bring you to the main entrance of the Inokashira Park Zoo.
+The zoo offers a range of facilities, including playgrounds, Japanese gardens, coffee shops, animal habitats, wildlife encounter fields, an exhibition hall, and even an amusement park!

 How to Go to Inokashira Park

-There are two ways you can come to Inokashira Park:
+There are two convenient routes to reach Inokashira Park.

 What to Expect in Showa Kinen Park

-Finally, at the easternmost portion of Showa Kinen Park, you can see Hana Midori Cultural Center, which applies a “parkitecture” design.
-It is the type of architecture that integrates with the park’s landscape.
+Finally, at the easternmost part of Showa Kinen Park, you’ll find the Hana Midori Cultural Center.
+This building exemplifies “parkitecture”, a design that seamlessly blends with the park’s landscape.

 How to Go to Showa Kinen Park